Affiliate Management 101

 Here's all the questions that anyone new to affiliate management tends to ask, so ask away!

 An affiliate 101 sounds a bit of simplification of a complex industry.
-Though, if you are new to the world of affiliate marketing and program management, you'll no doubt have a load of questions.
+Though, if you are new to the world of affiliate or performance marketing and program management, you'll no doubt have a load of questions.
 And - every time you get an answer - that opens up to yet another question.

 We've tried to pull together a lot of the questions that we and our partners get asked on a regular basis and shuffle them into some kind of order.
 Check out the Affiliate Marketing Glossary as well if there's any words you're unsure of.